The bond spread represents the difference between two countries’ bond yields.

 Here’s one more example:

-As the bond spread between the UK bond and US bond decreased, the GBP/USD weakened as well.
+As the bond spread between the UK bond and the US bond decreased, the GBP/USD weakened as well.